CorePyomo

 AfoLogic.CorePyomo.f_con_asset(model)

-Tallies the total asset value to ensure that there is a minimum ROI on farm assets.
+Tallies the total asset value to ensure that there is a minimum ROI on farm assets that are selected.
 The asset value multiplied by opportunity cost on capital is then passed to the objective.

 AfoLogic.CorePyomo.f_con_biomass_transfer(model)